W3SS/penguin/README.md

-# penguin - The penguin file manager
+# Penguin - The penguin file manager

 A file manager for Android.